caendesilva/hyde-large-example-site/_docs/a-caucusrace-and-a-long-tale.md

 ---
+navigation:
     priority: 130
     category: Chapters
     label: A Caucus-Race and a Long Tale
 ---

 # Chapter III - A Caucus-Race and a Long Tale